-Anthony Joshua is a two-time unified heavyweight champion of the world who currently holds WBA, IBF, WBO and IBO world titles following his emphatic points win over Andy Ruiz Jr in December 2019.
+Anthony Joshua is a former two-time unified heavyweight champion of the world who held WBA, IBF, WBO and IBO world titles before losing to Oleksandr Usyk in 2021.

 However, the Watford man bounced back from the Madison Square Garden defeat, the first of his professional career, to put on a boxing clinic against the same opponent in Saudi Arabia at the end of 2019.